"The most terrible poverty is loneliness and the feeling of being unloved." ~Mother Teresa

 The thought wrecks my heart.
 Not because of his current situation or because of the past events that may have led him there.
 Yes, that too is heartbreaking.

-Statistics have shown that 1 in 5 people experience persistent loneliness.
-I have been the 1 in 5 before and I have also been the one guilty of contributing to the loneliness.
+Statistics have shown that one in five people experience persistent loneliness.
+I have been the one in five before, and I have also been the one guilty of contributing to the loneliness.